How to Merge WAV Files: Free Tool + Python + FFmpeg Guide (2026)

 Podcast production where you need to stitch together an intro, interview segments, and an outro into a single episode.
 Music production where you're combining individual instrument stems or song sections.
 Audiobook creation where chapter recordings need to be merged into complete sections.
 Voice recordings from multiple takes of a voiceover session.
 Game audio where you're assembling sound effect sequences or ambient audio loops.
 Call center recordings where segmented calls need to be merged for archival.
 Scientific data where sensor audio recordings need to be combined for analysis.
 Film and video work where you're assembling dialogue, foley, and music tracks.

-Method 1: Use Our Free Online WAV Merger Tool (No Code Required)
+Method 1: Use the Free Online WAV Merger (No Code Required)

 Try it here: merge-json-files.com/wav-merger

-2. Drag and drop your WAV files or click to browse
+- Drag and drop WAV files (or browse to select them)

 Method 2: Merge WAV Files Using Python